-The Depositary is required, to the extent that in its judgment it can convert Chilean pesos on a reasonable basis into U.S. dollars and transfer the U.S. dollars to the United States, and subject to Chilean law, to convert all cash dividends and other cash distributions that it receives in respect of the deposited shares of Masisa common stock into U.S. dollars and to distribute the amount thus received (net of any conversion expenses of the Depositary) to the holders of ADRs in proportion to the number of ADSs representing such shares held by each of them.
-See "Exchange controls."
+The Depositary is required, to the extent that in its judgment it can convert Chilean pesos on a reasonable basis into U.S. dollars, and subject to Chilean law, to convert all cash dividends and other cash distributions that it receives in respect of the deposited shares of Masisa common stock into U.S. dollars and to distribute the amount thus received (net of any conversion expenses of the Depositary) to the holders of ADRs in proportion to the number of ADSs representing such shares held by each of them.
+See "Exchange Controls."
 The amount distributed also will be reduced by any amounts required to be withheld by us, the Depositary or the Custodian on account of taxes or other governmental charges.
 If the Depositary determines that in its judgment any currency received by it cannot be so converted on a reasonable basis and transferred, the Depositary may distribute, or in its discretion hold, such foreign currency, without liability for interest thereon, for the respective account of the ADR holders entitled to receive the same.